-Yesterday, I donned some festive garb, and headed to our interfaith community‘s Purim celebration.
-It has been said that most Jewish holidays fit one recurring theme: “They tried to wipe us out, we survived, let’s eat.”
-Purim fits that model (along with Passover and Hanukkah).
+Every year, I don some festive garb, and head to our interfaith community‘s Purim celebration.
+It has been said that most Jewish holidays fit one recurring theme: “They tried to kill us, we survived, let’s eat.”
+Purim certainly fits that template (along with Passover and Hanukkah).
 Growing up in a Reform temple, the notion that Purim also celebrates an interfaith marriage somehow never came up.
 Now, celebrating the holiday with my interfaith community seems particularly appropriate.

 In the Purim story, Persian King Ahasuerus (apparently a Zoroastrian) chooses Esther in a beauty contest, not realizing that she is Jewish.
 When the Jews of the land are threatened with genocide, Esther outs herself to the King as Jewish, and convinces him to save her people.

 The Purim story intrigues for many reasons.
 The Book of Esther, while part of the Jewish Bible, is not in the Torah, (the most holy Jewish text comprising the first five books of the Bible), but is thought to date from a much later period, with the story taking place somewhere between 600 and 400 BCE.
 In fact, oddly enough, the Book of Esther does not mention God.
 Esther, the heroine, with the help of her Uncle Mordecai, uses politics, diplomacy and feminine wiles to save her people.
 God gets no credit whatsoever.
-This, along with the fact that the celebration includes drinking, dressing in costumes, loud noise, and games, makes it a popular holiday with the large secular, atheist and agnostic Jewish contingents, as well as with children.
+This, along with the fact that the celebration includes drinking, dressing in costumes, loud noise, and games, makes it a popular holiday with the growing secular, atheist and agnostic Jewish demographic, as well as with children.
 Purim shares a sense of rowdy release from social norms with Christian pre-Lenten Carnival festivities, and both holidays seem to trace their origins to “pagan” spring fertility rites.